Chester man accused of running 2 women over with pickup truck, killing 1

 The pickup truck had heavy front-end damage with blood on the passenger side of the car.
 Investigators say Williams was found in the area hiding under a vehicle and was taken into custody.

 He was transported to the Chester Crozer Medical Center for evaluation and while being treated.
-Authorties say a Visa card in the name of Shantel Harmon was located inside Williams’ wallet.
+Authorities say a Visa card in the name of Shantel Harmon was located inside Williams’ wallet.

 A preliminary hearing has been scheduled for Sept.
 9.